Voting Company Dominion Threatens to Sue Trump-Boosting Networks Over Election Conspiracies

 “The time for a retraction is not now it was weeks ago.
 I’m certain a retraction does not undo the damage but it’s the right thing regardless of litigation,” he added.

-Representatives for Fox News, Newsmax, and OAN did not immediately respond to a request for comment.
+Representatives for Newsmax and OAN did not immediately respond to a request for comment.
+A spokesperson for Fox News pointed The Daily Beast to an interview the network did with a Dominion rep who told anchor Eric Shawn it was “physically impossible” to switch votes.

 The communication to the Trump-boosting networks comes on the heels of similar letters sent to White House counsel Pat Cipollone and President Donald Trump’s personal attorney Rudy Giuliani.
 Clare Locke told the White House and Giuliani to preserve all records related to Dominion, which has been at the center of Trump’s baseless conspiracies about widespread election fraud.